andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 This is all working out very nicely.
 So where next?

-## Cheating(ish) with Roots, Square and Otherwise
+## Cheating(ish) with Square Roots and beyond
-Well, for this Chunk there is one more thing to consider.
-And this is the first time we're going to encounter roots (square and otherwise).
+That's almost it for this chunk, but before we close, there's one more thing to consider.
+And this is the first time we're going to encounter roots of the square kind and beyond.

+Note: to help you avoid a future trip-hazard, it's worth pointing out that the term root is overloaded somewhat in Maths, and that at this point we simple mean the ones you're most likely aware of - the roots of numbers, which when multiplied by themselves a number of times give the number that was rooted.

+(If you want to look ahead to a little discussion of the whole troublesome area, jumpt ahead - just for a second to [Aside 2: Roots, Roots and More Roots](https://andrewharmellaw.github.io/2017/04/24/gelfands-algebra-aside-2-roots-roots-and-more-roots))

-But before that we have Problem 117 which is going to get our mind in gear for what is to come.
+With this cleared up, let's tackle Problem 117 which is going to get our mind in gear for what is to come.
 We start as follows

 $$a^2 - 4b^2 = $$